jstedfast/MailKit/FAQ.md

 ### <a id="imap-folder-resync">Q: How can I re-synchronize the cache for an IMAP folder?</a>

-Assuming your IMAP server does not support the `QRESYNC` extension (which simplifies this proceedure a ton), here is some simple code to illustrate how to go about re-synchronizing your cache with the remote IMAP server.
+Assuming your IMAP server does not support the `QRESYNC` extension (which simplifies this procedure a ton), here is some simple code to illustrate how to go about re-synchronizing your cache with the remote IMAP server.